Kaalamellam Kaathiruppen

-Kaalamellam Kaathiruppen is 1997 Indian Tamil-language romantic drama film directed by R. Sundarrajan.
-The film stars Vijay and Dimple, while Sundarrajan, Jaishankar, Srividya, Karan, Manivannan play other pivotal roles.
-It was released on 14 January 1997, during Pongal and did well at the box office, despite facing competition from other Pongal releases such as Iruvar, Minsara Kanavu and Nesam.
+Kaalamellam Kaathiruppen is 1997 Indian Tamil-language romantic drama film written and directed by R. Sundarrajan.
+The film stars Vijay and Dimple in the lead roles, while Sundarrajan, Jaishankar, Srividya, Karan, Manivannan play other pivotal roles.
+It was released on 14 January 1997, during Pongal alongside Nesam, Minsara Kanavu and Iruvar.

 Plot

 In Coimbatore, Kannan, son of a retired commissioner, is excessively pampered by his mother, Lakshmi.
 His affluent upbringing has made him reckless with his spending.
 On his birthday, Kannan organizes a free trip for everyone, but Manimegalai declines, citing her preference for self-sufficiency.
 Their initial encounter turns slightly bitter.
 Kannan is tasked with organizing the college's silver jubilee function.
 Alongside his friend, he meets Govindan, a drama artist who suggests hosting a singing event.
 Kannan chances upon Manimegalai singing at a temple and is impressed.
 He invites her to perform at the college function, but she declines, citing Kannan's reputation for misbehavior towards women.
 Despite her initial refusal, Kannan attempts to persuade Manimegalai by offering incentives to the villagers, including sarees, silver pots, and groceries.
 He even goes so far as to lay a road in her locality and repair the plumbing issues.
 Kannan fights off her neighbor and sings to convince her, but his efforts are in vain.

 Eventually, Kannan develops feelings for Manimegalai, but she harbors a dislike for him.
 Manimegalai's father visits Kannan's home, pleading with him to leave his daughter alone and Manimegalai files a complaint against him for eve-teasing.
 Kannan's father refuses to bail him out, reprimanding him for his actions.
 Enraged, Kannan attempts to forcibly marry Manimegalai, but the plan backfires miserably.
 Kannan's father confronts him, criticizing his irresponsible behavior and arrogance stemming from his wealth.
 Kannan's father asks Lakshmi to reveal a long-hidden truth.
 The temple priest informs Kannan that he is an adopted orphan.
 Upon the revelation, Lakshmi succumbs to the shock.